 Mawi (southwest from Kuta, Lombok) is a bit more challenging than the other spots in this list, but it’s just so pretty.
 The waves break over a sharp reef, with lots of stones and boulders- especially the right-hander.
 The left is ‘easier’.
 Low tide is a no-go, wait at least till mid to high.

 If you want a more gentle spot, try Gerukpuk in the southeast of Kuta.
 You have to take a boat (15 mins) to get there, but the waves break over a nice soft bottom with lots of seaweed cushioning.

 How to get there: from Kuta, rent a scooter, it’s the best way to go.
 The road to Mawi is drop-dead gorgeous, just the ride alone (30 mins) is worth going there.
 Gerukpuk is a 20 mins (end of the road is pretty bumpy) scooter-ride from Kuta, with an extra 15 mins boat ride.

 Where to stay: Yuli’s Homestay, Kuta.
-A lovely hide-away with comfortable, beautiful cabins set around a huge green garden with swimming pool.
-Owner is super friendly.
-Costs: $30 a night for double room, private bathroom and breakfast.
-Bring earplugs, cause there’s a Mosque that starts at 5.30am (as do all the other Mosques everywhere else on Lombok).
+A lovely hideaway with comfortable, beautiful cabins set around a huge green garden with swimming pool.
+The owner is super friendly.
+Costs: $30 a night for double room, private bathroom, and breakfast.
+Bring earplugs, because there’s a Mosque that starts at 5.30am (as do all the other mosques everywhere else on Lombok).